zjleblanc/ansible-network-mgmt/playbooks/interactive_report.md

-# network interactive report
+# network interactive report (mock)

-This playbook processes mocked up network device [data](../vars/cisco_facts.yml) and generates an interactive report with searching, filtering, and sorting capabilities.
+This [playbook](./interactive_report.yml) processes mocked up network device [data](../vars/cisco_facts.yml) and generates an interactive report with searching, filtering, and sorting capabilities.
 The last column also gives users a dialog to inspect the raw facts object.

 ## libraries used